How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 I did not realize until 2020 that “Baby A” was NOT me, and was my likely twin sister.
 It appears that “Baby A” — whether she was my twin or not — passed away at KSS between late 1975 - early 1976.

-I will say that it pursuit of truth in my and my likely twin’s separate adoption cases, it has helped me to be a pushy person.
+I will say that in the pursuit of truth in my and my likely twin’s separate adoption cases, it has helped me to be a pushy person.
 I honestly did not know that I had this in me to push as hard as I have over the years.
 But I have PUSHED.
 And for me at least, I am fortunate in some ways that this has yielded results.

 I have carefully preserved the photographs I have taken and documents which I have collected over the years in various digital formats.
 These have naturally found their way into my TRC 3 submission on March 27th, 2026.